 We can even inherit a derived class into another derived class, as the level of inheritance is only limited in our minds.

-Depending on the degree and level, inheritance in Python can be categorised into following types:
+Depending on the degree and level, inheritance in Python can be categorized into the following types:

 - Single Inheritance